Tasks define what agents should do and how to measure success. They combine a prompt, environment configuration, and optional setup/evaluation phases.

 The instruction given to the agent.
 Be specific and clear about success criteria.

 Environment connection configuration.
-Supports environment variables with ${VAR} syntax.
+Supports environment variables with ${VAR}

 Unique identifier.
 Required when creating HuggingFace datasets.
-Use str(uuid.uuid4()).
+Use str(uuid.uuid4())

 Custom system prompt for the agent.
 Overrides the agent’s default system prompt.

-Tool(s) to initialize environment state with name and arguments
+Tool(s) to initialize environment state with name

-Tool(s) to score performance with name and arguments
+Tool(s) to score performance with name

 Additional task information for analysis and filtering